 These laughably paltry fees for a hitman are because of the increased competition between this niche of criminals.
 According to a target-killer, whose interview is available on Youtube, there are around 600 cold-blooded killers roaming the streets of Pakistan's biggest city.
 This killer also stated that 80% of the hits he carried out owed to political differences.

-motorcycle drive-bys.
-So quite aptly, this target killer chooses
+Most target-killings in Karachi are carried out through motorcycle drive-bys.
+So quite aptly, this target killer chooses to give his interview wearing a helmet. |

 The much reviled local police does almost nothing regarding the deteriorating law-and-order situation.
 All it is involved in are some showy, search operations in the Pushtun-dominant Orangi town and some much hyped standing-around-the-corner operations in Lyari.